You are here

 Multiple individuals, units, and functions within UMOR assist in the development, implementation, and enforcement of University policies and procedures for the HRPP.

-The Associate Vice President - Research Policy and Compliance serves as the Deputy Institutional Official (DIO) and advises the IO on all aspects of human research, including policy changes.
-The DIO acts on behalf of the IO and serves as the designated contact person for OHRP under the University’s FWA.
-The DIO signs Certificates of Confidentiality on behalf of the University.
+The Associate Vice President - Research Policy and Compliance serves as the Deputy Institutional Official (DIO) and, together with the HRPP Director, advises the IO on all aspects of human research, including policy changes.
+The HRPP Director serves as the designated contact person for OHRP under the University’s FWA.
+The HRPP Director signs Certificates of Confidentiality on behalf of the University.

 The Director of the Human Research Protections Program (HRPP), reporting to the DIO, provides oversight for the HRPP, develops and maintains this OM, works with the IRB Council to draft institutional policies for effective and efficient administration of the HRPP, and coordinates policy implementation initiatives as necessary and appropriate.